cjcoats/SMOKE-m3utilio/README.md

 Error-checking was missing for almost all of the `ENVINT, ENVREAL, ENVYN` calls.
-This error-checking has now been added, so if the user does something inappropriate in a script like assigning a non-integer where an environment variable shoould be an integer:
+This error-checking has now been added, so if the user does something inappropriate in a script like assigning a non-integer where an environment variable should be an integer:

         setenv IFOO dingbats